itjewel/mockup-captcha-app/README.md

   > - `Validation Messages`: Tests the display of "Validation Passed!" or "Validation Failed!" based on the isValidated prop.
   > - `Retry Button`: Ensures clicking the "Retry" button reloads the page.

+# 3.4.
+Accessibility Considerations

+- The CAPTCHA component has been built to ensure accessibility for all users:
+  - **Keyboard Navigation**: Users can navigate and interact with the square and sector selections using the keyboard.
+  - **Screen Reader Support**: Labels for buttons, shapes, and sectors are included to ensure users with screen readers can participate in the CAPTCHA process.
+  - **Color Blindness**: For Task 2 (optional), ensure that the CAPTCHA provides alternative ways to distinguish between sectors beyond color (like patterns or tooltips).

+# 3.5.
+Security Considerations

+To protect the CAPTCHA from being bypassed by automated tools:

+- **Time Limits**: Consider implementing a time limit for CAPTCHA completion to prevent automation.
+- **Token Validation**: Use server-side token generation and validation to ensure CAPTCHA requests are legitimate.
+- **Image Obfuscation**: CAPTCHA images are obfuscated by adding random noise or slight blurring to make image recognition difficult.

+# 3.6.
+Error Handling

+The component accounts for several potential issues:

+- **Webcam Access**: If webcam access is denied or not available, the user will be notified with an error message and instructed to enable it or retry.
+- **Network Errors**: In case of network issues during validation, the component will display a relevant error message and allow users to retry.
+- **Invalid CAPTCHA**: If the user makes an incorrect selection, they will be prompted to retry with decreasing tolerance levels.

 # 4. Setup and Installation